citusdata/citus_docs/reference/user_defined_functions.rst

 master_create_empty_shard
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_create_empty_shard() function can be used to create an empty shard for an *append* distributed table.
 Behind the covers, the function first selects shard_replication_factor workers to create the shard on.
 Then, it connects to the workers and creates empty placements for the shard on the selected workers.
-Finally, the metadata is updated for these placements on the master to make these shards visible to future queries.
+Finally, the metadata is updated for these placements on the coordinator to make these shards visible to future queries.
 The function errors out if it is unable to create the desired number of shard placements.

 Arguments
 *********************